alvachien/datastructure/README.md

 ## CONTENT
 Folder **lib** (src\lib) contains the kernel part of the whole library.
 It consists with several sub folders, and it has been exported via index.ts respectively.

-### UNIT TEST
+### UNIT TESTS
-Unit test is supported by using Karam.
+Unit test is the mechanism to ensure the quality.
+It was supported by using Karam.

 Run 'npm test' to trigger the unit tests.